funcool/promesa/doc/promises.md

 ```

 The real parallelism strictly depends on the underlying implementation of the executed
 functions.
-If they does syncronous work, all the code will be executed serially, almost
+If they does synchronous work, all the code will be executed serially, almost
 identical to the standard let.
-Is the user responsability of the final execution model.
+Is the user responsibility of the final execution model.

 ### `any`